-Find the perfect Catholic funeral songs and hymns for funeral Mass and memorial services
+Find sacred Catholic funeral songs for the liturgical Mass

 Combines the majesty of classical music with the solemnity of the Catholic mass for the dead.